PgBiel/elembic/src/element.typ

   // happened.
 Otherwise, its only remaining element is the evaluated result of
   // the root filter.
   //
-  // We also have an "op-stack" to indicate the current operation.
+  // We also have an "op-stack" to indicate the latest operation whose operands
+  // were expanded into the filter stack.
+  //
   // The idea is to allow short circuiting when the latest operation is an AND
   // or OR.
+Otherwise, the operation in op-stack is only used to indicate the
+  // latest operation doesn't short-circuit.
+  //
+  // It works as follows: we store the filter stack state in "op-stack"
+  // whenever we push an operation, such as and, or, xor etc. When the latest
+  // pushed operation is an "and" and the current filter returned false, we
+  // immediately restore the filter state at the "and" (ignore its other
+  // operands) and assign its value to "false".
+If it was an "or", we do the
-Otherwise, the operation is ignored. let filter-stack = (filter,) let op-stack = () let operands = ()
+  // same if the current filter returned true, assigning its value to true. let filter-stack = (filter,) let op-stack = () let operands = ()